AbdallahM19/Master_market/README.md

 4. **Set up the database:**
     - Ensure you have MySQL installed and running.
     - Create a database named `master_market_db`.
-    - Import the database schema from `schema.sql` file.
     - Import the database schema from the [`schema.sql`](./schema.sql) file.
     - Alternatively, you can skip this step as the app will create the database and tables and insert data.
 5. **Run the application:**